DiddiLeija/DiddiLeija.github.io/index.md

 Find good pages about me, on a more personal level:

 - [My programming story](http://diddileija.github.io/my_story).
 There, you can read my story since I started to write programs.
+- [My programming profile](http://diddileija.github.io/profile).
+Read a short document about the things I use.